wp-plugins/white-label-cms/readme.txt

 == Upgrade Notice ==
 Updates for WordPress 3.3
+Bug Fixes for WLCMS 1.4
 You can now brand the dashboard as well as the admin bar.
-Bug Fixes
-!You must save the new settings!
+!You must save the new settings if you are upgrading from 1.3!

 == Screenshots ==
 1. An example of a custom login